(Click

 Hardware and software interaction

-Fundamental vision processes are pre-programmed
+Fundamental vision processes

 in many eyes and brains, while other vision processes involving pattern